 Yesterday we hosted a free webinar with Stéphane Garelli, the Emeritus Professor of World Competitiveness (University of Lausanne) and author of Top Class Competitors, to discuss new business models that will emerge from the COVID-19 crisis and what the effects are for the world economy and businesses.
 Garelli also shared advice and tips for business leaders to cope with the current situation.
-Here’s our summary of the key takeaways.
+Here’s our summary of the key takeaways and if you missed the webinar you can also watch the recording.
+You can sign up for upcoming webinars here.

 1. Watch out for the U-shaped recession